 (2) The type of communication ERCOT issues is determined primarily on the basis of the time available for the market to respond before an Emergency Condition occurs.
 The timing of these communications could range from days in advance to immediate.
 If there is insufficient time to allow the market to react, ERCOT may bypass one or more of the communication steps.

-(3) ERCOT shall consider the severity of the potential Emergency Condition as it determines which of the communications set forth in Section 6.5.9.1, Emergency and Short Supply Operation, to use.
+(3) ERCOT shall consider the severity of the potential Emergency Condition as it determines which of the communications set forth in the following subsections to use.
 The severity of the Emergency Condition could be limited to an isolated local area, or the condition might cover large areas affecting several entities, or the condition might be an ERCOT-wide condition potentially affecting the entire ERCOT System.

 (4) The following Sections describe the types of communications that will be issued by ERCOT to inform all QSEs and TSPs of the operating situation.
 These communications may relate to transmission, distribution, or Generation or Load Resources.
 The communications must specify the severity of the situation, the area affected, the areas potentially affected, and the anticipated duration of the Emergency Condition.